Masters in Business Online Programs

 Full-time students are typically enrolled in three to four courses per semester.
 In order to excel in their classes, students are often encouraged to spend a certain amount of time per week on program course work outside of online lectures.
 Many online business schools also offer part-time and flexible formats to encourage students to reach their potential without sacrificing their other obligations.

-An online MBA (Master of Business Administration} is a professional masters degree with a focus in proven management strategies.
+An online MBA (Master of Business Administration} is a professional masters degree program with a focus in proven management strategies.
 Participants may discover how to integrate business data with key managerial skills for the boardroom – and beyond.

 Most online MBA programs require 36 credit hours which are divided between a requisite ‘core’ and electives.
 Core courses typically revolve around strategies for leadership and management in areas of accounting, finance, marketing, human resources and operations.
 A concentration (electives) helps students apply these skills to a specific sector or role (e.g. healthcare administration, economic crime).

-Online MS in Business
+What is an Online MS in Business?

 Most online MS programs require 36 credit hours and are divvied up between foundational concepts in a chosen field (e.g. finance) along with a concentration (e.g. financial planning).
 While MBA students earn their degree through a capstone project, MS students often conduct research and write up a thesis.
 A thesis is often required for a doctoral program, should that be a goal.